ltirrell/t4/CONTRIBUTING.md

 This will create an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) of `t4`, allowing you to modify the code and test your changes right away.

 ### Testing
-All new code contributions are expected to have complete test coverage, and to pass all preexisting tests.
+All new code contributions are expected to have complete unit test coverage, and to pass all preexisting tests.

 Use `pytest` to test your changes during normal development.
 To run `pytest` on the entire codebase: